telerik/maui-docs/knowledge-base/datagrid-selection-column.md

 ## Description

-In a .NET MAUI application, you want to select the row in the DataGrid through a column and select all rows from the header of this column.
+In a .NET MAUI application, you may want to select a DataGrid row through a column or all grid rows from the header of this column.

 ## Solution

-To implement such column and to avoid the usage of the templates, you have to use the [CellRenderer]({%slug datagrid-render-mode%}) approach.
+To implement such a column and to avoid the usage of the templates, use the [Cell Renderer]({%slug datagrid-render-mode%}) approach.
 This approach uses SkiaSharp to draw the elements inside the DataGrid cell.
-For the scenario we are going to use a `DataGridBooleanColumn` with a Skia `CellRenderer`.
+In such scenarios, use a `DataGridBooleanColumn` with a Skia `CellRenderer`.
 The cell renderer will draw a checkbox element in the cell.

-Here is the approach:
+Here is the implementation:

 **1.** Draw a `CheckBox` using the `CellRenderer` approach.

-    **1.1** Create a custom class `CheckboxColumnRenderer` that inherits from `DataGridCellRenderer`.
+    **1.1** Create a custom `CheckboxColumnRenderer` class that inherits from `DataGridCellRenderer`.

     **1.2** Override the `RenderContainer` method and draw the custom control.

 ```C#